ricksorensen/xiaoexpansion/doexpansion/README.md

 Known `platformio` build environments (see `platformio.ini` for details):
 - `seeed_xiao` for the Seeed XIAO SAMD21
-- `pico` for the Raspberry Pi PICO (notionally the Seeed SAMD XIAO RP2040) with mbed, standard arduino tools
+- `pico` for the Raspberry Pi PICO (notionally the Seeed SAMD XIAO RP2040) with mbed, standard arduino tools needs significant adaptation for XIAO RP2040 to get I2 working
 - `seeed_xiao_esp32c3` for the Seeed XIAO ESP32C3
-- `pico_future` for the Seeed XIAO RP2040 using the `earlephilhower` toolset
+- `pico_future` for the Seeed XIAO RP2040 using the `earlephilhower` toolset preferred option for XIAO 2040
 - `sense_future` for the Seeed XIAO NRF52840 Sense- with mbed
 - `sense_future_adafruit` for the Seeed XIAO NRF52840 Sense, bare metal